EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 location.
 The following items are randomized:

+Sails
 - Sail - Unlocks the ability to check locations away from the starting island
-- Inferno Sail - Unlocks the ability to check locations in the Devil's Roar
+- Ashen Sail - Unlocks the ability to check locations in the Devil's Roar

+Voyage Bundles
-- Voyages of Fortresses - Allows location rewards related to Fortresses
+- Voyages of Sea Forts - Allows location rewards related to Fortresses
 - Voyages of Gold Hoarders - Allows location rewards for completing Voyages
 - Voyages of Merchants - Allows location rewards for completing voyages
 - Voyages of Souls - Allows location rewards for completing voyages
 - Voyages of Athena - Allows location rewards for completing voyages
 - Voyages of Reaper - Allows location rewards for selling any Reaper chest
 - Voyages of Tall Tales - Allows location rewards for completeing Tall Tales
+- Voyages of Destiny - Allows access to the Skull of Destiny (required for Fort of the Damned Entry)

+Emissary Flags
 - Emissary of Gold Hoarders - Allows location rewards for emmissary actions
 - Emissary of Merchants - Allows location rewards for emmissary actions
 - Emissary of Souls - Allows location rewards for emmissary actions
 - Emissary of Athena - Allows location rewards for emmissary actions
 - Emissary of Reaper - Allows location rewards for emmissary actions

-- Voyages of Destiny - Allows access to Fort of the Damned
-- Personal Weapons - Allows access to pirate combat related loctions (ex: Kill Skeleton quest)
-- Ship Weapons - Allows access to ship combat related locations (ex: Ghost Ship voyage)
-- Fishing Rod - Allows location rewards for fishing
-- Shovel - Allows location rewards for digging related locations
-- Pirate Legend - Once achieved, you win
-- Stove - Allows access to EAT, COOK, BURN checks that would usually require cooking
-- Progressive Wallet (amount = 2) - Increases your fund limit for the client shop
+Shop Catelogs
 - Catalog of Ancient Spire - Allows access to the shop
 - Catalog of Dagger Tooth - Allows access to the shop
 - Catalog of Galleon's Grave - Allows access to the shop